 - For your contribution to be credited for this year, the money must reach your third pillar account at Pensionikeskus by 30 December.
 The contribution date is the date of issue of the units, which is one day after receiving the money.

 - In the last days of the year, interbank payments may be slower than usual due to public holidays.
-In any case, we recommend making the final contributions to the third pillar no later than 28 December.
-Instructions for making a contribution can be found here.
+In any case, we recommend making the final contributions to the third pillar before 29 December.
+To make a contribution log in here.

 - If you are not sure how much you have already contributed to third pillar pension funds this year, you can easily get an overview by logging into your account.
 If you have also invested in a third pillar insurance product, you should ask the insurance company for information.